Sustainably Crafted Wines From the Willamette Valley

 This wine is crafted from a single barrel of Pinot Noir from Block 1 that was harvested in 2012 and aged 36 months in neutral French oak.
 This extended barrel aging lends a layer of compelxity and interest and is a very special, limited edition bottling.

 Sangiovese is the primary grape variety used in Chianti.
 We love working with this fruit sourced from a notable growing site in Washington to create our own interpretation of an Italian favorite.

 Rudy describes Montinore Estate’s Nebbiolo as “an Oregon wine that speaks Italian,” a nod to the roots we cultivate in Oregon and our family’s Italian roots.
-Just two barrels were produced of our inaugural Nebbiolo.

 The Parsons' Ridge site is on a saddle of the vineyard where the Pinot Noir vines face two different directions, resulting in numerous expressions of the grapes.
 We ferment lots separately then finesse and blend for the final wine.

 Scents of cherry, mushroom and cedar, with hints of tobacco and cocoa nibs coming through slightly.
 Savory herbs intermingle with a slightly darker version of Parsons’ customary Bing cherry.

 Planted with 100% Pommard clone and one of the oldest plantings on the estate, the Parsons’ Ridge block always produces wines of complexity and character.
 This wine is nicely balanced with plenty of fruit and spice.

 Crafted from Block 1 fruit and named for the road that runs adjacent to this section of the vineyard, this is a very amenable Pinot Noir: an easy sipper, but is definitely still complex and layered.